When a Haircut Is More Than Just a Haircut

 Arts and humanities research represents a range of disciplines and distinctive modes of knowledge and methods that result in articles and books, ideas, exhibitions, performances, artifacts, and more.
 This deliberate and dedicated work generates deep insights into the multi-faceted people and cultures of the world past and present.

 Whether individual or collaborative, funded or unfunded, learn how our faculty are leading national networks and conferences, providing research frameworks, engaging students, traversing international archives and making significant contributions to UMD's research enterprise.
+Learn more about the college's research goals.

 By Carly S. Woods, assistant professor of communication